Abdus-Samee/portfolio/_projects/laravelCarWarehouse.md

 ## Views

-I am attaching herewith the live link of the website: http://laravel-car-warehouse.herokuapp.com
+I am attaching herewith the live link of the [website](http://laravel-car-warehouse.herokuapp.com).

 I tried to portray variuous features of a car buying-selling website in a beginner level.
 I aimed at using various inbuilt features of Laravel and shape up my knowledge.
 I tried
 to: